edgeryders/edgesense/php/drupal/README.md

 2. uninstall the Edgesense module (from the Drupal modules admin page)
 3. fix the error (e.g. install the missing library)
 4. enable again the Edgesense module

+### E. User authorization errors

+With tight security setting on your server, Edgesense might lack the authorization to write its output into files.
+This will cause your dashboard to be empty, or to not update.
+To make sure this does not happen, check that the following is true:

+1. File [[sites/example.com/private/edgesense/script/edgesense.log]] must be writable by the user running the edgesense_drupal script (or the user running Drupal, if run as part of the Drupal cron tasks).
+Otherwise, the script will terminate immediately and print an error message on the terminal.
+2. File [[sites/example.com/private/edgesense/script/run.json]] must be readable and writable by the user running Drupal.
+It will be written to when saving the Edgesense configuration screens inside Drupal.
+When that fails, a message "json file could not be created" will be printed inside Drupal.
+Files edgesense_comments.json, edgesense_nodes.json and edgesense_users.json in [[sites/example.com/private/edgesense/site_data]](or whatever was configured as target path in Edgesense) need to be writeable by the Drupal user.